The Treaty of Waitangi

 - establishing equality and the principle that all New Zealanders are equal under the law.

 The principles of the Treaty are referred to in several Acts of Parliament.
-It is an important part of how New Zealanders work and the New Zealand education system.
+It is an important part of the New Zealand education system and how New Zealanders work.

-Applying the Treaty affects life in New Zealand in many ways.
+Applying the Treaty influences life in New Zealand in many ways.

 Māori representation in Parliament is guaranteed with reserved seats - currently there are seven.
 Many Māori are also Members of Parliament via ‘general’ electorates.